flutter/samples/isolate_example/README.md

 ### `page_three.dart`

-Shows how expensive it is to move large amounts of data between isolates.
-This will be done by either creating large amounts of randomly generated numbers on the main isolate to send to the secondary isolate to be summated or simply generating the number on the second isolate.
+A demonstration of how expensive it is to move large amounts of data between isolates and an alternative using transferableTypeData.
+You can create large amounts of randomly generated numbers on the main isolate to send to the secondary isolate to be summated, simply generating the number on the second isolate, or transfer the data using transferableTypeData.

 ## Questions/issues